MaggieLi1111/Assignment4-C-/README.md

 Delegate:

- A delegate is a type safe function pointer.
+A delegate is a type safe function pointer which takes a function or a method as parameter; reference data type.

 The signature of delegate must match the signature of function, the delegate points to.

+Built-in Delegates(predefined delegates):

+Action, Predicate and Func

+Action delegate takes generic input parameter and does not return any value.
+Its return type is void.

+Predicate delegate takes generic input parameter and returns boolean value

+Func delegate takes generic input parameters and returns generic value

 Anonymous Type
 Encapsulate a set of read-only properties and their value into a single object No need to explicitly define a type first.
 Use of the new var keyword in conjunction with the object initialization syntax